Tae Kwon Do

 1. A Boost in Self Esteem

-Nothing does more for a kids self esteem than to break a board with his fist and or foot.
-The look on their faces as they break the board and hear the applause from the grownups makes them feel proud of all the hard work they put in up until that point.
+To break a board with their fist and/or foot brings Self Esteem and Confidence for a Kid.
+The look on their face as they break the board and hear the applause from the grownups makes them feel proud of all the hard work they put in up until that point.

 A child learns that they are not competing against others, only with themselves.
 As they progress, they know without a doubt that they have earned those belts.
-They learn to believe they can do it because they KNOW they can do it
+They learn to believe they can do it because they KNOW they worked hard for it.

 2. Self-Discipline Self Control

-Taekwondo teaches self discipline and self control by teaching difficult forms and kicks that require intense focus, training, and devotion in order to learn well and to master.
-Taekwondo also requires you to be precise in your movements which takes alot of control.
+Taekwondo teaches self-discipline and self-control by teaching difficult forms and kicks that require intense focus, training, and devotion in order to learn well and to master them.
+Taekwondo also requires you to be precise in your movements which takes a lot of control.